-Prerequisite or corequisite: CS415
+Instructors: Departmental StaffPrerequisite or corequisite: CS415

 An optional course for Agricultural Chemistry and Soil Science students who want to do a second in-depth study of a special topic in their final year.
-The topic selected by a student may be in a similar area of interest to that studied in CS415 but must pertain to a distinctly different aspect of that field of Chemistry or Soil Science.
+The topic selected by a student may be in a similar area of interest to that studied in CS415 but must pertain to a distinctly differen aspect of that field of Chemistry or Soil Science.
 Course material will be arranged with Chemistry and Soil Science faculty.
-This course will involve special tutorials, assigned readings, and independent lab work where appropriate.
+This course involves special tutorials, assigned readings, and independent lab work where appropriate.